jasonleekungfu/octopus-in-docker/README.rst

 There are two steps required:

-- Step 1: build the container image (only once) or download it (only once)
+- Step 1: build the container image (only once) or download it (only once).

 - Step 2: use the container to execute Octopus inside the container